jadhavhninad/Kprobes-on-RB-tree-kernel-data-structure/README.md

-1.To compile use :
+1. To compile use :
 make

 (Note, even after passing the pthread flag, warnings are shown.
 Also for the kernel module, compiling for the first time shows warnings.
 After Recompiling warnings are not shown)

-2. to initialize the tree driver, use
+2. To initialize the tree driver, use
 `./init_rb.sh`

-3.to run the test user program run,
+3. To run the test user program run,
 `./rb_test`

 4. TO remove the driver, run:
 `./exit_rb.sh`

 ## [](header-2)Sample Output: